Today I have mostly finished the biggest single project I have ever done at my house. I replaced about 3 feet of iron sewer pipe.

 You can see that the pipe fits funny, and the coupling just doesn’t cut the mustard.

-So after church (where I was exposed to the concept of “fundamentalist heresy”–I don’t like fundamentalism, but it had never before occurred to me that fundamentalism is a form of heresy), we stopped by Home Depot where I got better fittings.
+After church (where I was first exposed to the concept of “fundamentalist heresy”–I don’t like fundamentalism, but it had never before occurred to me that fundamentalism is a heresy), we stopped by Home Depot, where I got better fittings.

 Back out it goes.
 In pulling it out, the side of the sewer that goes to the city sewer dumped its contents in my pit.
 You’re seeing chopped up strawberry greens in the water:

 This part of the pipe has a natural sag, meaning that it collects water.
 I can’t blame a 53 year old pipe from sagging a bit!
 So when you pull out the new fitting, a little water comes out.
 This isn’t a problem “per se” as it doesn’t really reduce the capacity of my sewer line; it’s just an indication that some settlement has occurred over time.